Nexedi/jio/docs/complex_queries.rst

     };

     console.log(query.parse(option));
-    // logged: "The wildcard character is '*' and we need only the 10 elements
+    // logged: "The wildcard character is '*' and we need
-    // from the numero 0.
-I want all document where year is lower than 2000 or title
+    // only the 10 elements from the number 0.
+I want all
+    // document where year is lower than 2000 or title
     // matches *a.
 Thank you!"